Is Milk Keto Friendly?

 Protein, in this case, is crucial because you should consume a lot of proteins if you’re following a keto diet.

-However, like most non-dairy milk options, coconut milk has sunflower lecithin, a highly-processed vegetable fat containing omega-6 fatty acids.
+However, like most non-dairy milk options, coconut milk has sunflower lecithin, a highly processed vegetable fat containing omega-6 fatty acids.

-These fatty acids cause inflammation which is bad for your overall well-being.
+These fatty acids cause inflammation, which is bad for your overall well-being.

 3. Half-And-Half

 Half-and-half is a blend of heavy milk cream and whole milk.
-It only comprises 1g of net carbs per ounce, meaning it’s a great alternative to cow milk for both cooking and drinking.
+It only comprises 1g of net carbs per ounce, meaning it’s a great alternative to cow milk for cooking and drinking.

 4. Heavy Milk Cream